dedi-global/dedi-global.github.io/replit.md

 # Overview

-DeDi (Decentralized Directory Protocol) is a full-stack web application built to enhance trust in digital transactions by creating a universal way to verify public information instantly.
-The application transforms fragmented registries into AI-ready directories through standardized API specifications for accessing public registries.
-This is a modern React-based frontend with an Express.js backend, using PostgreSQL for data persistence and featuring a comprehensive UI component library.
+DeDi (Decentralized Directory Protocol) is a frontend-only web application built to showcase the protocol's value proposition for enhancing trust in digital transactions.
+The application serves as a professional homepage highlighting how DeDi creates a universal way to verify public information instantly through standardized API specifications.
+This is a modern React-based static website with comprehensive UI components, designed for easy deployment as a static site.

 # User Preferences